Why diamond mining matters

 -

-Some 55% of diamonds were exported.
-Diamond export earnings have a positive impact on the balance of payments, foreign reserves, monetary policy and on the level of business activity in the country
+In 2022 South Africa produced a total of 10.5Mct, yet export volumes dropped to 8.0Mct.
+The lower diamond export earnings is a concern, given that its impact on the balance of payments, foreign reserves, monetary policy and on the level of business activity in the country has declined. -

-The industry creates employment in other industries, such as cutting and polishing
+The industry drives employment in other sectors, such as cutting and polishing -

 Dividends are paid to shareholders in South Africa